devlocalhost/laurel_updates/help/fix-bootloop.md

 ## Booting into safe mode
 1. Hold power button so the phone reboots
 2. When you see the boot animation, hold the volume down button AND KEEP HOLDING till you feel a vibration.
 If you don't feel a vibration, wait and see if it boots.
-If it doesn't boot, start from step 1 again
+If it doesn't boot, start from step 1 again, but this time try holding both volume keys

 Then, reboot to get out of safe mode when the phone boots, and you should be able to boot.
 Note: all of your modules WILL be disabled